UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_03.md

 make our bar plot fit in better with the map in the figure layout, which is why we have opted for this encoding here.

-We’re setting a pretty low height so that this chart will work well with the figures we are creating in later on in this slide deck.
+We’re setting a pretty low height so that this chart will work well in the multi-panel figures we are creating in later on in this slide deck.

 ---